evilgeniuslabs/tree-v2/README.md

 * [WebSocket Server and Client for Arduino](https://github.com/Links2004/arduinoWebSockets)
 * [IRremote ESP8266 Library](https://github.com/sebastienwarin/IRremoteESP8266)

-Download the Fermat source code here.
+Download the source code here.

 In Arduino, choose the following options from the Tools menu: